-The fixed income market typically trades bilaterally between dealers and market makers in a privately negotiated over the counter ("OTC") market on a principal to principal basis rather than on an agency broker basis on an organised trading venue such as a stock exchange.
+The fixed income market typically trades bilaterally between dealers and market makers in a privately negotiated over the counter ("OTC") market on a principal to principal basis and trade through the multilateral trading facility rather than on an agency broker basis on an organised trading venue such as a stock exchange.
 As a result of the significant difference in market structure and trading style, the fixed income market is typically less transparent and may on occasion be less liquid compared to the equities market.